West Meon

 Public Transport: Stagecoach route 67 between Petersfield and Winchester stops in the centre of West Meon.
 Join this walk at Station Road.

-Parking: Meon Valley Trail car park, off Station Road - free (Postcode: GU32 1JJ - W3W: reclaimed/dreamers/battling)
+Parking: Meon Valley Trail car park off Station Road, free (Postcode: GU32 1JJ - W3W: ///reclaimed.dreamers.battling)

 The Route

-Almost immediately, look out for the playground sign and a gap in the hedge on your right.
-There is a lovely, quiet park here with a play area, picnic benches and access to a wide, shallow section of The River Meon.
+2. At Warnford, cross the A32.
+Take the lane opposite, passing the closed George & Falcon on your left.
+Cross the bridge and turn right onto Lippen Lane.
+Almost immediately, look out for the playground sign on your right.
+On the other side of the hedge is a play area, picnic benches and access to a wide, shallow section of The River Meon.

 Did you know?